The J offers programs for teens to connect with their community, make new friends, and explore philanthropy.

 Are you a teen who’s interested in getting involved at the J or do you know a teen who’d love one of these programs?
 Contact Sr. Manager Youth + Recreation Jackie Kleinstein for more information.

 The Giving Initiative for Teens (GIFT) is part of a national program to teach teens about grant-making, non-profit management, fundraising, and Jewish values.
 The program encourages engagement in the community and empowers teens (9th to 12th grades) to be part of the grant-making process from start to finish, as they work together to raise and allocate funds to distribute to local non-profits.
 GIFT runs from roughly September to June, with applications for the upcoming school year opening each spring.
 Learn more >>

-This group is a space for girls in 6th-8th grades to talk about how Jewish values and traditions help guide them during their teenage years.
-Through the guidance of a trained mentor, we meet monthly to connect relevant teen issues with Jewish values — all while having a good time and fostering new friendships.
-Learn more + register >>
+These peer groups are safe spaces for 6th-9th graders to talk about how Jewish values and traditions help guide them during their teenage years.
+Teens can select into the group that fits their gender identity: Rosh Hodesh (girls), Shevet (boys), and Tzelem (non-binary, gender-fluid, gender-questioning).
+Through the guidance of a trained mentor, each group meets monthly to connect relevant teen issues with Jewish values — all while having a good time and fostering new friendships.
+Learn more >>

 The J is a great place for teens to work!
 We’re hiring counselors for summer J Camp and school-year programs, lifeguards, Welcome Desk staff, and more.
 Check out our current openings >>